openstack/python-novaclient/README.rst

 __ https://github.com/rackspace/python-novatools

-This code a fork of `Jacobian's python-cloudservers`__ If you need API support the Rackspace API soley, you should use that repository.
+This code a fork of `Jacobian's python-cloudservers`__ If you need API support for the Rackspace API soley or the BSD license, you should use that repository. python-novatools is licensed under the Apache License like the rest of OpenStack.

 __ http://github.com/jacobian/python-cloudservers